LibraryOfCongress/concordia/docs/how-we-work.md

 There is a cross functional product team for Concordia comprised of Library Services, policy, security, and technical specialists who are working together.
 This product team will be comprised of the following roles

--   Product owner – Library
+-   Product owner
--   Product manager(s) – Library
+-   Product manager
--   Scrum Master (or equivalent) – Library
+-   Technical lead
--   User Experience designer – Vendor
+-   User Experience designer
--   Developers (Front-end, Back-end, Full-stack) – Vendor
+-   Developers (Front-end, Back-end, Full-stack)
--   Technical lead – Vendor

 This team will participate in all stand ups, backlog grooming and retrospectives in service of prioritizing, defining and delivering value to the department and the public it serves.